BCBS Provider Credentialing & Insurance Services – Process

 The NPI, also known as National Provider Identifier, is a ten-digit unique identification number used to replace provider identifiers such as the unique provider identification number in HIPAA standard transactions.

-Healthcare providers must obtain an NPI in accordance with HIPAA regulations.
+Healthcare providers must obtain an NPI as per HIPAA regulations.
 AN NPI should be obtained before applying to get into BCBS network.

 3. Get a Signed Contract

-Before getting a signed contract with the BCBS Insurance Credentialing Services you have to register your NPI Through the enrollment application process, register for Blue e to be able to access Explanation of Payments (EOP), and sign an EFT to receive claims payment.
+BCBS credentialing for providers makes it mandatory to register your NPI Through the enrollment application process before getting a signed contract.
+One must register to be able to access Explanation of Payments (EOP), and sign an EFT to receive claims payment.

 The entire process can take 30 – 45 days from the date of NPI enrollment.
 All you do now is wait.

-As you can probably guess by now, becoming an in-network provider with BCBS Insurance Credentialing Services can be a very long and tedious process.
+As you can probably guess by now, becoming an in-network provider with BCBS credentialing can be a very long and tedious process.
 The entire process requires at least 90 – 120 days to be completed and approved.
 There is a lot of paperwork, which makes the whole process quite frustrating for medical practitioners who want to accept clients with medical insurance.
-There is also a higher risk of application rejection when you go about the BCBS Insurance Credentialing Services process alone.
+There is also a higher risk of application rejection when you go about the BCBS provider Credentialing process alone.

-That is where the professional assistance of Denmaar comes into play.
-With the help of our BCBS Insurance Credentialing Services experts, we can walk you through the entire process without any complications and hassle so that you can work on other core areas of your medical practice.
+That is where the services of DENmaar’s BCBS credentialing for providers come into play.
+With the help of our BCBS Insurance Credentialing Specialists, we can walk you through the entire process without any complications, thus allowing you to focus more on other core areas of your medical practice.